HearstAT/docker-gitbucket/README.md

 docker run -p 8080:8080 -p 29418:29418 hearstat/alpine-gitbucket
 ```

-This will store the workspace in /var/lib/jenkins.
-All Jenkins data lives in there - including plugins and configuration.
+This container stores the data in /opt/gitbucket.
 You will probably want to make that a persistent volume (recommended):

 ```
 docker run -p 8080:8080 -p 29418:29418 -v /you/path:/opt/gitbucket hearstat/alpine-gitbucket